StarRocks/starrocks/docs/en/sql-reference/sql-functions/Window_function.md

 The PERCENT_RANK() function calculates the relative rank of a row within a result set as a percentage.
 It returns the percentage of partition values less than the value in the current row, excluding the highest value.
 The return values range from 0 to 1.
 This function is useful for percentile calculations and analyzing data distribution.

-The PERCENT_RANK() function is calculated using the following formula, where rank represents the row rank and rows represents the number of partition rows:
+The PERCENT_RANK() function is calculated using the following formula, where RANK() represents the row rank and rows represents the number of partition rows:

 ```plaintext
 (rank - 1) / (rows - 1)